FPSG-UIUC/micro24-fusemax-artifact/README.md

 This repository provides the evaluation setups for the MICRO24 artifact evaluation for the paper *FuseMax: Leveraging Extended Einsums to Optimize Attention Accelerator Design*.
-We provide both a Jupyter lab and script-based installation options for the artifact evaluation.
+We provide both a Jupyter lab and script-based options for the artifact evaluation.

 ## System Requirements